-Trends, Risks and Uncertainties Related to the Acquisition
+Trends, Risks and Uncertainties Related to the Recent Acquisition of the Gresham, Oregon Manufacturing Facility

-If we fail to retain the highly-skilled personnel currently employed at the Gresham manufacturing facility, our ability to successfully integrate the facility and realize the benefits of the acquisition could deteriorate.
+If we fail to retain the highly-skilled personnel currently employed at the Gresham, Oregon manufacturing facility, our ability to successfully integrate the facility and realize the benefits of the acquisition could deteriorate.

-The success of the acquisition of the Gresham manufacturing facility depends upon our ability to retain the highly skilled technical, managerial and operations personnel currently employed at the facility.
-We expect to make offers of continued employment to many of these skilled process-development engineers and other employees with operational expertise.
-If these employees do not accept our offer of employment, we may be required to spend significant resources engaging employees with similar expertise or may be unable to secure such employees at all.
-The loss of services of these employees could prevent us from introducing the high-valued added products that can be manufactured on the Gresham manufacturing facility's advanced technology platforms, mitigating the anticipated benefits of the acquisition.
+The success of the acquisition of the Gresham, Oregon manufacturing facility depends upon our ability to retain the highly skilled technical, managerial and operations personnel currently employed at the facility.
+We have made offers of continued employment to many of these skilled process-development engineers and other employees with operational expertise.
+If we are unable to retain these employees, we may be required to spend significant resources engaging employees with similar expertise or may be unable to secure such employees at all.
+The loss of services of these employees could prevent us from introducing the high value-added products that can be manufactured on the Gresham manufacturing facility's advanced technology platforms, mitigating the anticipated benefits of the acquisition.

-In connection with the acquisition of the Gresham manufacturing facility, we will enter into a long-term supply contract with LSI, which may result in operating losses at the facility.
+In connection with the acquisition of the Gresham manufacturing facility, we entered into a long-term supply contract with LSI Logic Corporation, which may result in operating losses at the facility.

-During the first two years following the consummation of the acquisition of the Gresham manufacturing facility, we will rely on LSI as the sole customer under a supply contract to meet minimum guaranteed revenue commitments.
+During the first two years following the consummation of the acquisition of the Gresham manufacturing facility, we will rely on LSI Logic Corporation (LSI) as the sole customer under a supply contract to meet minimum guaranteed revenue commitments.
 If we experience an increase in the cost of raw materials or lower than anticipated yields, or if we are unable to meet the cycle-time commitments called for by the contract, we may experience losses from operations at the facility.

-We may experience difficulties in integrating the Gresham manufacturing facility into our business.
+We may experience difficulties in integrating and operating the Gresham manufacturing facility.

-Our ability to achieve the benefits we anticipate from the acquisition of the Gresham manufacturing facility will depend in large part upon whether we are able to integrate this facility into our business in an efficient and effective manner.
+Our ability to achieve the benefits we anticipate from the acquisition of the Gresham manufacturing facility will depend in large part upon whether we are able to integrate this facility into our business in an efficient and effective manner and once integrated, operate the facility in this manner.
 We may not be able to integrate this facility smoothly or successfully, and the process may take longer than expected.
 The integration of the manufacturing facility following its acquisition will require the dedication of significant management resources, which may distract management's attention from our day-to-day business.
-If we are unable to integrate this facility successfully, we may be unable to realize the cost savings, revenue growth and other anticipated benefits we expect to achieve as a result of the acquisition and our business and results of operations could be adversely affected.
+We may encounter similar and additional difficulties as we continue to operate the facility post-integration.
+If we are unable to integrate and operate this facility successfully, we may be unable to realize the cost savings, revenue growth, gross margin improvement, earnings growth and other anticipated benefits we expect to achieve as a result of the acquisition and our business and results of operations could be adversely affected.